 For Laura Jane Grace, Punk Was A Form Of Armor

 Laura Jane Grace burned her birth certificate at a concert in North Carolina in 2016 in protest of the state's "bathroom bill" requiring transgender people in government facilities to use bathrooms that match the sex on their birth certificate.
-Ryan Russell/Total Treble Music hide caption Laura Jane Grace burned her birth certificate at a concert in North Carolina in 2016 in protest of the state's "bathroom bill" requiring transgender people in government facilities to use bathrooms that match the sex on their birth certificate.
+Growing up, punk rocker Laura Jane Grace always felt conflicted about gender.

 Add your comments below